About the group

 The group has a shared interest in the definition of ‘rare’ and what that means to us all.
 And led to us developing “RARE” – a project funded by the ESRC via the University of Manchester.

-The podcast content will be used by the Whitworth Group to co-create two public events with a patient representative group – a Rare disease day event at the Whitworth Gallery (29th February 2020) and a live podcast at a festival (July, 2020).
+The podcast content will be used by the Whitworth Group to co-create two public events with a patient representative group – a RARE/D LIVE event at the Whitworth Gallery (29th February 2020) and a live podcast at a festival (July, 2020).
 At both of these events the public will be asked to share their perceptions of what “rare” means.

-“RARE” aims to trigger conversations and debates across society about the implications of developments in rare diseases and genomic medicine.
+“RARE” aims to trigger conversations and debates across society about the implications of developments in rare conditions and genomic medicine.

 We will do this by:

-- Creating a series of publicly available “conversations” (podcasts) covering the ethical, psychological, economic, and education considerations around developments in rare diseases and genomic medicine
+- Creating a series of publicly available “conversations” (podcasts) covering the ethical, psychological, economic, and education considerations around developments in rare conditions and genomic medicine

 - Design all our public materials and events using the latest thinking in communications to ensure that we communicate clearly about social science and enable all to engage in conversations.